aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PS to TSV" h2="Export PS File to TSV via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert PS file to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of APIs provides a wide range of features and functionalities to help developers create powerful and efficient applications.

+The process of converting PS to TSV involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export PS to XLSX.
+This API provides a wide range of features and functionalities to help developers create powerful and efficient applications.
+It enables developers to easily convert PS to XLSX with just a few lines of code.

+Once the PS file is converted to XLSX, Aspose.Cells for .NET can be used to convert XLSX to TSV.
+This Spreadsheet Programming API provides a wide range of features and functionalities to help developers create powerful and efficient applications.
+It enables developers to easily convert XLSX to TSV with just a few lines of code.
+It also provides a wide range of features such as support for various file formats, support for various spreadsheet calculations, support for various chart types, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PS file to TSV within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TSV.
+In conclusion, Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert PS file to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and functionalities to help developers create powerful and efficient applications.
+It enables developers to easily convert PS to XLSX with Aspose.PDF for .NET and then convert XLSX to TSV with Aspose.Cells for .NET.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}